chrismdp/chrismdp.github.com/_posts/2015-04-08-your-abstractions-are-a-liability.markdown

 ---
 layout: post
-title: "Your abstractions are a liability"
+title: Your abstractions are a liability
-date: 2015-04-08 14:04:44 +0100
+date: 2015-04-08 14:04:44.000000000 +01:00
 categories:
 - code
 - c++
 - object oriented
 - game development
 - refactoring
 - state
 - functional programming
 - liability
+redirect_from:
+- "/2015/04/your-abstractions-are-a-liability"
 ---
 <div class='alert alert-info'>

 <i>"If a function is only called from a single place, consider inlining it."</i>